 JAW PAIN & INJURIES (TMJ)

 When you visit us for physiotherapy for jaw pain, a jaw physiotherapist will do a thorough assessment of the function and mobility of your TMJ joint that will help determine if you might be suffering from TMJ disorder or other common jaw-related issues.
-If you’re searching for a jaw physio, you have found the right place.
+If you’re searching for jaw physiotherapy, you have found the right place.

 With years of treating patients suffering from a sore jaw joint, TMJ clicking, and other jaw-related issues, we help you by focusing on any underlying issues and providing the education, therapy, and rehabilitative exercises you need to get back on track.